-I draw attention to Note 1 to the financial report, which describes the basis of accounting.
-The financial report has been prepared for the purpose of fulfilling the Company's financial reporting responsibilities under the ACNC Act and the directors' financial reporting responsibilities under the Corporations Act 2001.
+We draw attention to Note 1 to the financial report, which describes the basis of accounting.
+The financial report has been prepared for the purpose of fulfilling the directors' financial reporting responsibilities under the Corporations Act 2001.
 As a result, the financial report may not be suitable for another purpose.
-My opinion is not modified in respect of this matter.
+Our opinion is not modified in respect of this matter.